tedbow/waterwheel/README.txt

-This module is used the Hydrant Javascript Library to retrieve information from Drupal that is not provide by core.
+This module is used the Waterwheel Javascript Library to retrieve information from Drupal that is not provide by core.

 Current resources